gcapizzi/moka/README.md

 * You should not unpack (as in `SomeFunction(args...)`) the slice containing the variadic values when passing it to `Call`.
-* You should use slices in places of variadic arguments when allowing or expecting method calls.
+* You should use slices in place of variadic arguments when allowing or expecting method calls.

 For example, given a `Calculator` interface: